Underpinning our focus on improving economic mobility is a set of guiding principles.

 The majority of our grants are made for a period of one year with an option to renew annually based on performance.
 We also provide multi-year grants to selected nonprofit partners on a case-by-case basis.

 How to Apply

-We implement two grant cycles per year in the Spring and Fall using a two-stage online application process.
-Hollingsworth Funds uses a Letter of Intent (LOI) to assess if there is a good match between our mission and your request prior to soliciting a full application.
+We use a two-stage online application process that utilizes a Letter of Intent (LOI) to assess if there is a good match between our mission and your request prior to soliciting a full application.
 Organizations that submit a successful LOI will be asked to complete a full application designed to provide more detail about the goals, objectives and outcomes of the proposed grant.

 If you are interested in funding, please email Tamela Spann, Vice President of Strategic Initiatives at [email protected].